 > cd bin > jboss-cli.bat --file=adapter-elytron-install-offline.cli

-This script will make the appropriate edits to the …/standalone/configuration/standalone.xml file of your app server distribution.
-Finally, boot the application server.
+This script will make the necessary edits to the

-The project and code for the application you are going to secure is available in Keycloak Quickstarts Repository.
-You will need the following installed on your machine and available in your PATH before you can continue:
+You must have the following installed on your machine and available in your PATH before you continue:

 Java JDK 8